 But to what extent?
-Scale effects depend on production volumes.
+Especially scale effects depend on production volumes.
 A rule of thumb is that unit costs of technologies that result from regulations become lower the more a technology is produced.
-Therefore it matters how many (groups of) countries (or in the states in the United States) apply the same or comparable regulations (or other policies) resulting in the diffusion of the same technology.
-However, at the time of preparing new regulations and deciding upon these regulations, it is often unknown where and when future regulations will be implemented.
+Therefore it matters how many (groups of) countries (or in the USA: states) apply the same or comparable regulations (or other policies) resulting in the diffusion of the same technology.
+But at the time of preparing new regulations and deciding upon these regulations, it is often unknown where and when future regulations will be implemented.
 This results in uncertainty with respect to future scale effects.

-Not only are regulation-induced sales relevant for production volumes and next scale effects, but so are "autonomous" developments.
-For example, people might buy electric vehicles, regardless of regulations or other policies, resulting in higher sale volumes and lower unit prices.
+And not only regulations induced sales are relevant for production volumes and next scale effects, so are 'autonomous' developments.
+E.g. people might buy electric vehicles, regardless of regulations or other policies, resulting in higher sale volumes and lower unit prices.

-There are no general values for the decrease in the effects of scale and learning effects
+There are not general values for the decrease in the effects of scale and learning effects

 Estimating unit costs is further complicated by the fact that there are no generally applicable estimates for changes in unit costs.
-The change, for example, for computers does not have to apply to the change for airbags, ABS or electric vehicles.
-At the time of writing this paper an important discussion is the question of what the future costs will be per kWh of electric vehicles (EVs) (e.g. Wolfram and Lutsey, 2016).
-If these costs reduce strongly, EVs might become a competitive alternative for Internal Combustion Engine Vehicles.
-Then much tighter emission regulations might become politically acceptable.
-The uncertainty of future unit costs is visualised in Figure 1.
+The change for, for example, computers does not have to apply to the change for, for example airbags, ABS or electric vehicles.
+At the time of writing this paper an important discussion is the question of what will be the future costs per kWh of electric vehicles (EGVs) (e.g. Wolfram and Lutsey, 2016).
+If these costs will reduce strongly, EVs might become a competitive alternative for Internal Combustion Engine Vehicles.
+And then much tighter emission regulations might become politically acceptable.
+The uncertainty of future unit costs is visualized in Figure 1.

-Figure 1.
-Unit cost of batteries for electric vehicles, 2005-2014, and estimates up to 2030
+Figure 1: unit costs of batteries for electric vehicles, 2005-2014 and estimates up to 2030.

-Source: Steinbuch (2016).
+Source: Steinbuch (2016)

 For EVs it is very important to understand whether this will be the only radical technology in the area of road vehicles and propulsion.
 An alternative could be hydrogen vehicles.
-The uncertainty about future developments in hydrogen is an important source of uncertainty, both for policy makers and industry, and can affect policy making and research and development (R&D) investments related to EVs.
+The uncertainty about future developments in hydrogen is an important source of uncertainty, both for policy makers and industry, and can affect policy making and R&D investments related to EVs.